Interfacial Cavitation with Surface Tension: New Insights into Failure of Particle Reinforced Polymers: Introduction

 Despite the particular focus, in most studies, on cavitation that occurs in the bulk of the poker chip specimen, some authors have studied the emergence of cavities at the adhered interface \citep{chiche2005cavity,dollhofer2004surface}, and report a surprising result: the threshold for cavities to appear depends on the thickness of the sample.
 In absence of an analytical model for such interfacial failure, a bulk cavitation model was used to explain the observed trends and the apparent influence of surface tension.

 In contrast to the poker chip experiment, which was initially motivated as a way to study the bulk response of soft solids, the bead experiment was conceived as a way to study the influence of fillers on the mechanical response of reinforced polymers \citep{oberth1965tear,gent1984failure}.
 To test the hypothesis that the strength of the bond between the filler particle and the polymer is primarily responsible for the enhanced tensile strength, \cite{oberth1965tear} embedded millimeter scale beads into transparent tensile samples and observed the failure that occurred.
-In all of their samples they report that initial failure occurred in the bulk, near the bead, but not on it.
+In all of their samples they report that {the} initial failure occurred in the bulk, near the bead, but not on it.
 Hence, consistent with the cavitation model of \cite{gent1959internal}, the failure threshold was shown to be proportional to the elastic modulus, and thus independent of both the interface toughness and the length-scale.
 Several years later, \cite{gent1984failure} revisited this problem and extended the experimental investigation to account for a larger range of bead sizes and varying levels of bonding strength.
 However, contradicting the earlier study, their results show a clear dependence on the size of the bead.
 Surprised by this anomaly, they suggest that it calls for further study (further details of this study are provided in the next section).
-The bead experiments were once again revisited some 30 years later \citep{poulain2017damage,lefevre2015cavitation}.
-This time with modern experimental tools allowing a close look of the process of nucleation and growth of cavities and cracks at spatial and temporal resolutions of $1\mu$m and $66.7$ms, respectively.
-Similar to the earlier studies, these authors conclude that \textit{``the initiation of damage occurs from defects ... that are sufficiently far away from the constraints''}.
-However, they do not offer an explanation of the anomalous length scale effect and neglect the potential influence of surface tension.
+The bead experiments were once again revisited some 30 years later \citep{poulain2017damage,lefevre2015cavitation,breedlove2024cavitation}.
+This time with modern experimental tools allowing a close look {into} the process of nucleation and growth of cavities and cracks at spatial and temporal resolutions of $1\mu$m and $66.7$ms, respectively.
+Similar to the earlier studies, these authors conclude that \textit{``the initiation of damage occurs from defects ... that are sufficiently far away from the constraints''}. {However, while initial defects in the considered rubber materials are smaller than the optical limit (i.e. $<1$ $\mu$m) and may be as small as the pore size (i.e. $\sim 1$ nm) a gap remains in understanding the process by which those initial defects grow to the micron scale.
+Moreover, existing studies do not offer an explanation for the anomalous length scale effect reported by \cite{gent1984failure} and neglect the influence of surface tension, which may be significant\footnote{In the next section we show that even moderate levels of surface tension can dominate the cavitation response and dictate the stability threshold, even for highly strain-stiffening materials. }.}